EKramer567/EKramer567.github.io/index.md

 <div style="background-color:#444444; padding:10px;">
 <p align="center">
     This is my attempt at a quadcopter simulator, using a USB/Bluetooth controller.
+I made this with Unity using C#, and no plugins or asset store assets.
 At the moment, you can only control the copter with the USB controller, but for the moment I just want to get this up here.
 You can find the project on my github here:
     <a href="https://github.com/EKramer567/Quadcopter-Simulator">LINK</a><br><br>

 Before I move on to my next project, I'm going to add keyboard controls for the sake of this site, and I want to fix one bug that I've been trying to fix forever: if the copter's Yaw goes near 180 degrees relative to its starting rotation, <i>the PID balancing makes the copter flip out unexpectedly</i>.
 I think I will also mess around with the terrain tool and maybe get some free tree assets to put in there just to make it look a bit better.
 Eventually I want to figure out how to allow the use of WebVR on these pages.